 Lefse is a traditional soft Norwegian flatbread made with flour and sometimes potatoes, which is filled with butter and sugar to make kling.
 It’s often eaten as a snack or sweet dessert.

 Kling is actually one of my favorite Norwegian desserts, but I don’t really like the store bought version, so if I want to enjoy it I have to make it myself.
-I’ve shared my lefse and kling recipe here.
+I’ve shared my potato lefse and kling recipe here.

 Fyrstekake (Prince Cake)